About CUNY Test

 different courses offered.
 It is a much sought after university by

 In case you have not appeared for SAT, ACT or NY State Regents test, CUNY Assessment Tests qualify as an alternate admission criterion.
 These tests help to assess the capabilities of students in three basic skill categories: reading, writing and mathematics.
 These skills are required for students to be able to complete college level education successfully.
 The results of this test are taken into consideration for appropriate course placement as well.

 CUNY as well as the colleges you apply to are to be consulted for information regarding particular requirements for admission into four-year college courses.

-The three test sections of CUNY Assessment Tests are
+The three test sections are

 Reading Test: It is a multiple-choice computer based test that is not limited by time.
 The test items check your reading comprehension skills.
 The passages are related to prose fiction, humanities, social sciences or natural sciences.
 Each passage is followed by a set of questions based on

 - Drawing conclusions